Plant Cultivation

 How to Propagate Wandering Jew

 Propagating a Wandering Jew, also known as Tradescantia zebrina, or inch plant, is relatively easy and can be done through several methods, including stem cuttings, division, and even from seeds.
 However, if you want to complete wandering jew propagation with minimal effort, cutting stems is the most recommended way.
-In this post, we’ll go straight to propagate Wandering Jew by rooting the stem cuttings in water or soil.
+In this post, we’ll propagate Wandering Jew by rooting the stem cuttings in water or soil.
 Follow the detailed guide below to know how to propagate Wandering Jew with ease.

 Table of Contents